liberland/Constitution/Liberland-constitution.md

    * **§II.18(7)(d)** providing for Agents and Members of the Public Administration;
    * **§II.18(7)(e)** securing and promoting the interests of the Free Republic of Liberland worldwide.
 * **§II.19.** A Treaty Bill shall propose ratification of an international treaty signed by the Chancellor.
-  * **§II.19(1)** All Treaty Bills shall be passed with a majority of three-quarters of the overall number of Assembly Representatives.
+  * **§II.19(1)** All Treaty Bills shall be passed with a majority of two-thirds of the overall number of Assembly Representatives.
-  * **§II.19(2)** All Treaty Bills shall be subject to the power of general veto by the Citizens as provided in §II.22.
+  * **§II.19(2)** All Treaty Bills shall be subject to the power of general veto by the Citizens as provided in §II.24.
   * **§II.19(3)** Should any international treaty be capable by virtue of its contents of bestowing rights upon, or creating obligations for, Persons, such rights and obligation shall be enforceable before the Courts of the Free Republic of Liberland.
   * **§II.19(4)** Should any international treaty ratified by the Assembly render the Free Republic of Liberland a member of any international organisation and such organisation issue any form of legal document that purports to bestow rights upon, or create obligation for, Persons, enforceable in the domestic Courts, such legal document shall be of no effect unless it is separately ratified by the Assembly in the form of a Treaty Bill.
 * **§II.20.** The Financial Bill shall contain the provisions of the Annual Budget.
   * **§II.20(1)** The Financial Bill shall be passed with a simple majority vote of the overall number of Assembly Representatives.
-  * **§II.20(2)** The Financial Bill shall be subject to the power of general veto by the Citizens as provided in §II.22.
+  * **§II.20(2)** The Financial Bill shall be subject to the power of general veto by the Citizens as provided in §II.24.
   * **§II.20(3)** The Financial Bill shall contain an Alteration Clause which shall enable the Cabinet to exercise delegated power in order to alter the provisions of the Annual Budget.
   * **§II.20(4)** The Alteration Clause shall be exercisable should it become apparent that the actual revenue will not meet the anticipated revenue as provided in the Annual Budget.
   * **§II.20(5)** The Executive Measure altering the provisions of the Annual Budget shall only be capable of reducing spending.